 Niagara is a very small city located in the state of Wisconsin.
 With a population of 1,587 people and two constituent neighborhoods, Niagara is the 273rd largest community in Wisconsin.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Niagara is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Niagara is a city of sales and office workers, service providers, and production and manufacturing workers, and construction workers and builders.
-There are especially a lot of people living in Niagara who work in office and administrative support (19.21%), sales jobs (10.55%), and healthcare suport services (6.61%).
+Unlike some cities, Niagara isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Niagara are a mix of both white- and blue-collar jobs.
+Overall, Niagara is a city of sales and office workers, production and manufacturing workers, and construction workers and builders.
+There are especially a lot of people living in Niagara who work in office and administrative support (22.88%), sales jobs (9.59%), and management occupations (6.03%).

-The per capita income in Niagara in 2010 was $19,058, which is low income relative to Wisconsin, and lower middle income relative to the rest of the US.
-This equates to an annual income of $76,232 for a family of four.
+The per capita income in Niagara in 2010 was $20,927, which is lower middle income relative to Wisconsin and the nation.
+This equates to an annual income of $83,708 for a family of four.
 However, Niagara contains both very wealthy and poor people as well.

 The people who call Niagara home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Niagara residents report their race to be White, followed by Asian.
+The greatest number of Niagara residents report their race to be White, followed by Native Hawaiian.
 Important ancestries of people in Niagara include French , Irish, Polish, and Italian.

 The most common language spoken in Niagara is English.
-Other important languages spoken here include French and Russian.
+Other important languages spoken here include Russian and French.